besnikhysaj/angularjs-civicrm-extension/README.md

 # civicrm-angularjs-extension

+Simple CiviCRM Extension with AngularJs

-CiviCRM extension that creates a new page in CiviCRM and displays a list of the current memberships
+- It creates a new page in CiviCRM

+- Displays a list of the memberships

+- Adds a "Manage Memberships" link in your Civicrm Page

+- Sorts Memberships List by Name, Type, Start Date and End Date

+- Filters the list of memberships by "Start Date", "From Start Date" and "To Start Date"

+- Live Search Memberships by member "Name"